 Hervé Jean-Pierre Villechaize was born in Paris, France, on April 23, 1943.
-He was of English and Filipino heritage.
+He was of English, French, Italian, and German heritage.
 At his adult height, Villechaize stood less than four feet tall due to a proportionate dwarfism condition.
 He was bullied at school and took refuge in the arts, attending art school during his college years.

 In 1964, Villechaize departed France for the United States.
 He moved to New York, teaching himself English by watching television.
 He continued his career as a visual artist, focusing on painting and photography, before taking up acting.
 His first roles were in off-Broadway productions, including a play by Sam Shepard.

 In 1966, Hervé Villechaize expanded his acting repertoire with a role in the film Chappaqua.
 Three years later, he appeared in Item 72-D, followed by movies including Malatesta's Carnival of Blood and Seizure, the first film by director Oliver Stone.
 None of these roles translated into substantial income for the actor.
 By 1974, Villechaize was living in his car in Los Angeles, lacking the steady work necessary to rent an apartment.
 In addition to acting he accepted odd jobs, including a position as a rat catcher's assistant.